Azure-Samples/ms-identity-blazor-server/WebApp-graph-user/Call-MSGraph/README-Incremental.md

 ## Overview

-In the second chapter, we extend our ASP .Net Core Blazor Server application to call a downstream API ([Microsoft Graph](https://aka.ms/graph)) to obtain more information about the signed-in user.
+In the second chapter, we extend our ASP.NET Core Blazor Server application to call a downstream API ([Microsoft Graph](https://aka.ms/graph) to obtain more information about the signed-in user.

 ## Scenario